smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 III.3 Life Cycle of SmartAnthill Device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Let's consider how new devices are added and used within a SmartAnthill.
-Life cycle is a bit different for *SmartAnthill Hobbyist Devices* and *SmartAnthill Mass-Market Devices*.
+Life cycle is a bit different for :ref:`saoverhobdev` and :ref:`saovermmdev`.

 III.3.1 Life Cycle of SmartAnthill Hobbyist-Oriented Device
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''